 Development of Curricular Replacement Units.
-Most school districts are on a curriculum replacement schedule of roughly 7-10 years, though it may be even less frequent in the neediest districts.
-Therefore, districts cannot upgrade their existing curriculum at the snap of a finger.
+States generally do not have a say in curriculum decisions, and districts relying on commercial products cannot upgrade their existing curriculum at the snap of a finger.
+Most school districts are on a curriculum replacement schedule of roughly 7-10 years and less frequently, unfortunately, in the neediest districts.
 Instead of accepting this situation as is, districts should take the opportunity to re-vision the role that teachers and other educators can play in the curriculum, instruction, and assessment process.

 There are multiple pathways for doing so.
-The development of curricular replacement units is one such pathway.
-As Marion and Shepard (2010) described:
+The development of curricular replacement units is one such pathway where both Thompson and Marion have had success with multiple districts.

-These units are designed to address the same topics as existing units, but would do so in ways that embody the common core standards and promote deeper learning than typically occurs.
-Therefore, these units can replace existing units and would not be an add-on to an already overcrowded curriculum.
-These curricular units, which can also be called assessment supports if it is more politically appealing, would include coherently developed instructional tasks, sample formative questions for teachers to ask or things to look for in student work to get at key conceptual understandings and would serve as the basis for interim performance tasks and as a context for summative assessment (p.
-1).
+As Marion and Shepard (2010) clarify, these units are designed to address the similar or same topics as existing units, but would do so in ways that embody the standards or expectations not currently addressed, and promote deeper learning than what typically occurs.
+These units replace existing units and would not be an add-on to a curriculum. (p.
+1)

 Well-designed curricular replacement units can eliminate surface-level practices and, further, provide the foundation for structuring instructional activities that are tied to a big idea of the discipline.
-Such units also inform the development of a unit-based assessment system where educators design pre-assessments, anticipate potential formative probes and observations, and create rich performance tasks for both instructional purposes and unit summative assessment purposes.
-As students engage in these unit-based tasks, whether for instructional or assessment purposes, teachers can more clearly differentiate and communicate various qualities of thinking, reasoning, and problem-solving.
-Teachers' understanding of how students progress in a domain is more fully developed as a consequence, which contributes to better instructional decision-making and analytic task-specific assessment practices (Bass & Glaser, 2004).
+Such units also inform the development of a unit-based assessment system where educators design pre-assessments, anticipate potential formative probes and observations, and create rich performance tasks for both instructional purposes and unit summative evaluations.
+As students engage in these unit-based tasks, whether for instructional or assessment purposes, teachers more clearly can differentiate and communicate various qualities of thinking, reasoning, and problem-solving.
+The teacher's learning-progression schema is more fully developed as a consequence, which contributes to better instructional decision-making and analytic task-specific assessment practices (Bass & Glaser, 2004).

 Replacement units also provide a foundation for the design of a coherent set of assessments.
 Importantly, these units support actionable interpretation of both the formative activities and the performance tasks.
-By analyzing and interpreting student work through a clear and systematic process, teachers can improve their instructional decisions and support improved student learning (Thompson, 2014).
+By analyzing and interpreting student work through a clear and systematic process, teachers can improve their instructional decisions and student learning.
+(Thompson, 2014).

 Developing a replacement unit is a good start, but more meaningful advances in curriculum and assessment are realized when multiple units are developed to occur throughout the school year.
 And this is particularly true if these units are connected to an underlying learning progression.
-The research-practice partnerships for developing learning progressions in support of learning and assessment are a compelling testimony regarding what is possible (see Wilson, 2018 and Shepard et al., 2018).
+The research-practice partnerships for developing learning progressions in support of learning and assessment are compelling testimony regarding what is possible (see Wilson, 2018, and Shepard et al., 2018).
+We are optimistic that curriculum replacement units, tied to expected progressions of learning, are sufficiently tangible to provide educators with a useful strategy for moving closer to this vision.